-I was totally not sure why I want to experiment cooking and posting various versions of Empanadas, but one bite and you so know why!
+I was totally not sure why I want to experiment cooking and posting various versions of empanadas, but one bite and you so know why!

-If you like crispy every so light bready goodness, filled with light aromatic fillings then give these a go.
+If you like crispy light bready goodness, filled with light aromatic fillings then give these a go.
 I am so posting more versions of fillings, and also going to to give a clean version a go today, by cooking on a hot griddle, with no oil.
 It wont have the same look or texture, but for those of us who love tasty food without the added fats, then this will be the way to go.

 This recipe is great for an easy dinner, entertaining, or even making smaller balls for appetizers for a dinner party.